Revenue leak

 Missed calls or slow response

-Use this when leads call once, do not leave voicemail, or go cold before you text back.
+Use this when leads call once, do not leave voicemail, or go cold before you know whether the right fix is a callback script, booking link, AI receptionist, contractor quote form, or no-show control.

 Fix sequence